DavidOlmos03/graphyc/README.md

 - matplotlib
 - tkinter (usually included with Python on many systems)

-> You mentioned you do not want to install libraries locally.
-If `numpy` or
-> `matplotlib` are not available on your system, there are two options:
->
 > 1. Install them globally or in a virtual environment:
 >    ```bash
 >    python -m venv .venv